HBClab/NiBetaSeries/docs/betaseries.rst

 components analysis, or perform a number of different analyses with the data in each voxel.
 However, betaseries deviates from resting state in two important ways.
-First, you can do cognitive subtraction using betaseries.
-Since there is no explicit task in resting state, there are no cognitive states to compare.
+First, you can do cognitive subtraction using betaseries, whereas since there is no explicit task in resting state, there are no cognitive states to compare.
 Second, interpretation of the lists of numbers are different for resting state and betaseries.